Jarzka/stylefy/README.md

 # Supported features

-- Defining styles as Clojure data for any UI element
+- Styles as Clojure data for any UI element
-- Defining sub-styles (you can create a style for the root element of your UI component and then define substyles for the internal elements)
+- Sub-styles (you can create a style for the root element of your UI component and then define substyles for the internal elements)
+- Use any other classes (such as Boostrap) easily with stylefy style definitions

 # Installation